davearch/startup/README.md

 	empty images directory
 	an index.html with the doctype and my name on top

 Right now it is specific to my computer but I plan on making it more general so others can just copy it.
+It would, however, be really easy to just change the directory that it creates to something you could use. $HOME/$SITENAME, for example, would be short and sweet.
+That is only on OS X though, I still need to figure it out for Linux and Windows.

 Maybe tomorrow...